nzroller/apt-s3-jdeb-maven-example/README.md

 find out how we can symlink to the debian packages from their maven locations.
 We haven't signed the artifacts or packages but hopefully that's not too hard to setup.
-An important facet of continuous delivery is the ability to rollback -- that's something not yet looked at but could probably be managed by adding
+An important facet of continuous delivery is the ability to rollback, and fast.
+That's something not yet looked at but could probably be managed by adding
 [maintainer scripts](http://www.debian.org/doc/debian-policy/ch-maintainerscripts.html)
 in addition to specifying a version when doing the `apt-get install`.